 Students are charged tuition for the classes they take and their program of study and are responsible for seeing that the balance is paid by the payment deadline.
 Other offices such as Parking and the Student Health Center may also load charges to your student account.

 UofSC does not mail paper bills or statements.
-Account information is available on Self-Service Carolina and statements are available in the Payment Gateway.
+Account information is available on Self-Service Carolina.
+To view your statement, log into Self-Service Carolina, click on Account Information and then click Payment Gateway.
 The student receives an email when statements are available.

 Private loans can only be posted to the student account once the funds have been received from the lender.

-Please contact Veteran Services for information concerning your benefits on the USC Columbia campus.
+Please contact Veteran Services for information concerning your benefits on the UofSC Columbia campus.